KaioPedro1/KaioPedro1/README.md

 # **Welcome to my GitHub**
-## My name is Gabriel Rizzi, i'm studying Information Systems at UTFPR in PR-BR!
+## My name is Kaio Pedro de Souza, i'm studying Information Systems at UTFPR in PR-BR!
 For contact use: kaiopedrodesouza55@gmail.com

 <div align="center">